COVID 19 Updates: Get Outside Safely, Responsibly, and Locally

 New York State Park Camping Guidelines

-2021 CAMPING: New York State Parks has temporarily lifted the 9-month reservation window restriction for camping and will allow for transfers of existing camping reservations into the 2021 season.
-If you choose to transfer, the change fee will be waived until June 11th for online transactions only.
+2021 Camping: New York State Parks has lifted the 9-month reservation window restriction for camping and will allow for transfers of existing camping reservations into the 2021 season.
 In addition, you may also make new reservations for the 2021 season at this time.
 Please note that there is no guarantee that you will get the same camping site or dates for 2021 whether you transfer or make a new reservation.
 We encourage online reservations as the Call Center is experiencing longer than average wait times.

 Travel Advisory: Please note New York State, New Jersey, and Connecticut have implemented a tri-state travel advisory that requires any individuals traveling from states with significant community spread of COVID-19 to quarantine for 14 days upon arrival.
 Visit https://coronavirus.health.ny.gov/covid-19-travel-advisory for more information on the advisory, including the daily updated list of affected states.